+(B) as to which the covered Secretary determination has been made, or B) as to which the covered Secretary determines that a sufficient quantity of a satisfactory quality that is grown, reprocessed, reused, or produced in the United States cannot be procured as, and when, needed at United States market prices.

+(2) CERTIFICATION REQUIREMENT.-The covered Secretary shall certify every 120 days that the exception under paragraph (1) is necessary to meet the immediate needs of a public health emergency.

+(e) REPORT.-

-- (B) as to which the covered Secretary determines that a sufficient quantity of a satisfactory quality that is grown, reprocessed, reused, or produced in the United States cannot be procured as, and when, needed at United States market prices. - (2) CERTIFICATION REQUIREMENT.-The covered Secretary shall certify every 120 days that the exception under paragraph (1) is necessary to meet the immediate needs of a public health emergency. - (e) REPORT.-(1) IN GENERAL.-Not later than 180 days after the date of the enactment of this Act, the Director of the Office of Management and Budget, in consultation with the covered Secretaries, shall submit to the chairs and ranking members of the appropriate congressional committees a report on the procurement of personal protective equipment.
+(1) IN GENERAL.-Not later than 180 days after the date of the enactment of this Act, the Director of the Office of Management and Budget, in consultation with the covered Sec-retaries, shall submit to the chairs and ranking members of the appropriate congressional committees a report on the procurement of personal protective equipment.